 It’s a short walk over to the legendary Louis’ Lunch for a hamburger at what is reputedly the birthplace of the hamburger.
 Louis’ has been around since 1895 serving its fresh-ground burgers between slices of toast - and no ketchup, so don’t ask for it.

-The Yale Center for British Art (re-opening in May 2016) was recently named by The Times of London as one of the world’s best 50 art galleries, so let’s begin here.
+The Yale Center for British Art was named by The Times of London as one of the world’s best 50 art galleries, so let’s begin here.
 Housed in a Louis I. Kahn-designed building and opened in 1974, the museum claims the largest and most comprehensive collection (2,000 painting and 200 sculptures) of British art outside the United Kingdom.
 Get your Hogarth, Turner, Gainsborough and Constable fix right here.

 You’ve never been to a sushi place like Miya’s, where proprietor Bun Lai’s wild invention rules the day and you can never predict what might be on the menu.
 In the mood for an invasive species?
 Miya’s serves them from a special menu.
 Want to get his take on Emerald Witches’ Lips sake, a Voompa vegetable roll or Dr. Phuey’s Sushi Sonata?
 Go to the regular (34 page) menu.